kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

 It will be tested by bringing up a KinD cluster and enabling the feature gate.
 We will then run a simple workload with higher priority pods and then enable the feature gate to verify that the lower priority pods are preempted.
-We will then disable the feature gate and verify that anotherpod with an even higher priority does not preempt the existing pod.
+We will then disable the feature gate and verify that another pod with an even higher priority does not preempt the existing pod.

 ###### Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?